Sam5440/Genshin_Impact_Teleport/Readme.md

 # How to use?

-You should move the json file you need to the tools's "teleports" folder,
+You should move the json file you need to the tool's "teleports" folder(if you don't have,create a new one),

-and click on "Reload" in "teleports"  menu,Then click on the red dot location in the image below
+and click "Reload" in "teleports" menu,Then click on the location by order in the image shows below

 ![set](OtherFile/img/set.png)